Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Potential function with bulk

-\end{prop} Proposition \ref{unobstruct} will be proved in section \ref{sec:CalPot}.
+\end{prop} Proposition \ref{unobstruct} will be proved in Section \ref{sec:CalPot}.
 We remark that the map $i_!: \mathcal A^k(\Z) \to H^k(X;\Z)$ is not injective.
 Therefore, the gauge equivalence relation (See Definition 4.3.1 \cite{fooo06} = Definition 16.1 \cite{fooo06pre}.) on the left hand side is nontrivial.
-So the right hand side is not ${\CM}_{\text{\rm weak,def}}(L(u))$, the set of gauge equivalence classes of the elements of $\widehat{\CM}_{\text{\rm weak,def}}(L(u))$.
+Because of this the target of the inclusion cannot descend to ${\CM}_{\text{\rm weak,def}}(L(u))$, the set of gauge equivalence classes of the elements of $\widehat{\CM}_{\text{\rm weak,def}}(L(u))$.

-For $\frak b \in \bigoplus_k \mathcal A^k(\Lambda_+)$, $u \in \text{\rm Int}\, P$, we define
+For $\mathfrak b \in \bigoplus_k \mathcal A^k(\Lambda_+)$, $u \in \text{\rm Int}\, P$, we define

 by